Top 6 Best Bars and Clubs on Mykonos Island, Greece

 3. Montparnasse – The Piano Bar

 An alternative to the never-ending beach parties is Montparnasse – The Piano Bar based in Little Venice.
-Going strong since 1983 with its “distinctive cocktails” and “eclectic entertainment” every night, this bar is the perfect location to watch the sun set over Mykonos’ iconic windmills on a romantic night out.
+Going strong since 1983 with its “distinctive cocktails” and “eclectic entertainment” every night, this bar is the perfect location to watch the sunset over Mykonos’ iconic windmills on a romantic night out, as Lewis Gilbert directed Shirley Valentine to do in his historical Greek-inspired film.
 After sundown, you can enjoy live piano music and cabaret shows until the early hours.

 Located just north of Mykonos Town, you’re surrounded by plenty of charming drinking holes to mix up your night.
 But should you plan on hitting the bigger clubs after, The Piano Bar is just six minutes away from the Fabrika bus station by foot.

 Situated on its very own private beach, Super Paradise Beach Bar is renowned for drawing in celebrities and the diehard clubbers.
 As well as its superb nightlife, Super Paradise Beach is perfect for relaxing on the sunbeds with a cocktail throughout the day before the nightly DJ sets kick in.

 Super Paradise Beach Bar is incredibly stress-free to reach, with daily shuttle buses departing Fabrika terminal every 30 minutes from 11am to 11pm.
 There are also buses to take you back, again every half an hour from 11.30am to 11.30pm – but you won’t be thinking of leaving.